90% OFF

 Having one massive winning day early in the account

-Fix: If you have a big day, keep trading smaller until total profit is 3.33x that day's profit.
+Fix: If you have a big day, keep trading until total profit is 2x that day's profit to meet the 50% rule.

 Fix: Always use the consistency calculator before submitting.
 It takes 10 seconds.